Akaash-Walker/Akaash-Walker/README.md

 ## 🔧 Fun Fact

-I like to buy (almost) all my electronics second hand!
+I like to buy (almost) all my electronics second hand

 ## 📫 Contact
-Feel free to reach out to me via my LinkedIn!
+Feel free to reach out to me via my LinkedIn

 [LinkedIn](https://www.linkedin.com/in/akaash-walker-1a82821a0/) <!-- Replace # with your actual LinkedIn link -->
 ---